Skip to content

 print(f" {'L4 OK' if ok else 'L4 FAIL'} {detail}")

-A device that fails at L3 but has a working link has an IP configuration or routing problem.
-A device that passes L3 but fails at L4 on port 502 has a Modbus service that is not running or a firewall blocking it.
+A device that has an unsuccessful L3 check but a working link has an IP configuration or routing issue.
+A device that passes L3 but has an unsuccessful L4 check on port 502 has a Modbus service that is inactive or a firewall blocking the port.

 OSI is a troubleshooting language

-Use it to communicate precisely.
-“The problem is at Layer 2” means the link is up but frames are not forwarding correctly.
+Use the model to communicate precisely.
+“The issue is at Layer 2” means the link is up but frames are not forwarding correctly.
 Start at Layer 1 and work up.

 PROFINET RT and MRP live at Layer 2

-They bypass IP for determinism.
-They cannot cross a router.
+These protocols bypass IP for determinism.
+These protocols have no routing capability.
 Keep all devices in the same VLAN.

 The OSI model gives you the vocabulary.
 The next section covers Ethernet — the Layer 1 and 2 technology that every industrial network runs on.
-Understanding the Ethernet frame format and MAC addressing is the foundation for everything that follows, including VLANs, MRP, and PROFINET.
+Understanding the Ethernet frame format and MAC addressing is the foundation for VLANs, MRP, and PROFINET.

 • ISO/IEC 7498-1:1994 — Information technology — Open Systems Interconnection — Basic Reference Model